stevefali/MegaRandomizer1.16.5/README.md

     - Shuffling the list using the game seed to produce a randomly-ordered list that is unique to that world.

 ## Help Support Mega Randomizer
+If you like Mega Randomizer, consider buying me a cup of coffee!
+Your generosity helps keep this project going.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/H2H5103UQ6)